-I am a Ph.D. candidate in Informatics at Università della Svizzera italiana
+I am a Ph.D. graduate in Informatics at Università della Svizzera italiana

 (Lugano, Switzerland) under the supervision of prof. Mauro Pezzè